HeWHopE/task-manager/README.md

-# To Run an using docker
+# To Run an application using docker

 ```plaintext